-Tom has over 14 years of experience on the Coast as a forest engineer for major licensees, mostly for Interfor and A&A. Prior to joining the Board, he worked as a terrain specialist consultant for two years and since 2016, worked on Board audits as a contractor.
+Tom has over 14 years of experience on the Coast as a forest engineer for major licensees.
+Prior to joining the Board, he worked as a terrain specialist consultant for two years and since 2016, worked on Board audits as a contractor.
 Tom lives in Comox on Vancouver Island.

 Tracy Andrews has worked for the Forest Practices Board since April 2018